 This section is relevant to you if you are a Young Adult or Child and have an Education, Health and Care Plan (EHC Plan).

 Southwark Council recognises that some children and young people may struggle to walk or travel by public transport to their school/place of learning.
 In these circumstances, they may be eligiblie for travel asssitance if they meet certain criteria.

-To check if you are eligible to receive help with travel to and from school by checking the Southwark School Travel Policy.
-To view the policy click here (pdf, 667kb).
+To check if you are eligible to receive help with travel to and from school, download Southwark's Travel Assistance policy (pdf, 1.1mb)

-For more information about the School Travel Assistance, click here.
+Find more information about School Travel Assistance here.

 You can get some free legally based advice here from Independent Parental Special Education Advice (IPSEA), who are a national charity.

 Here are some other travel options for people with Disabilities and/or Special Educational Needs

 Southwark Independent Travel Training Bus provides travel training support to young people in Southwark.
 For further information or to book a place on the Travel Training Bus, please call